 Joy Burns Center, University of Denver

-View conference agenda (draft)
+View conference agenda (preliminary, subject to change)

 Submit an Abstract for Poster Sessions:

 Posters will be accepted on a rolling basis before October 1.

 From Baltimore to Baghdad, peacebuilders and trauma professionals engage in complementary but often unintegrated work which falls short of optimal change.
 Practitioners knowingly or unknowingly impact multiple systems.
 Might a sustainable systemic approach minimize unintended consequences of interventions and in some way facilitate success?
 October 13-15, 2016, The University of Denver will host a conference to consider how a systems approach to Trauma & Peacebuilding could inform the international and domestic work of practitioners from multiple fields.